Blosc/python-blosc/RELEASING.rst

 Preliminaries
 -------------

-* Make sure that the current master branch is passing the tests on Github Actions.
+* Make sure that the current main branch is passing the tests on Github Actions.

 * Make sure that ``RELEASE_NOTES.rst``
   and ``ANNOUNCE.rst`` are up to date with the latest news in the release.